 • Choose a safe crib, bassinet, or bed.

-The place where your baby sleeps needs to follow certain security measures.
+Your baby needs to sleep in a place that follows certain security measures.
 Frequently check the bed frame to know when it’s time to change it.
 Make sure it’s not too old or missing any important pieces.
 Also, the mattress should fit the bedframe correctly.

 • The best place to sleep is on a firm and safe surface.